Fittipaldi Automotive: Fittipaldi Automotive (1981–1982)

 Fittipaldi F8: The car was designed by Harvey Postlethwaite and Adrian Newey.

 Emerson Fittipaldi decided to retire from racing at the end of 1980.
-He has since said that his last two years in Formula One were very unhappy: "I was too involved in the problems of trying to make the team work, and I neglected my marriage and my personal life", although at the time he cited colleagues' deaths as his reason.
+He has since said that his last two years in Formula One were very unhappy: "I was too involved in the problems of trying to make the team work, and I neglected my marriage and my personal life", although at the time he cited colleagues' deaths (like those of Ronnie Peterson and Patrick Depailler) as his reason.
 He was only 33, but had been racing in Formula One for a decade.
 He had failed to finish seven of the last ten races that year and had several times been outpaced by his Finnish team-mate.
 He moved into the management of the team and young Brazilian Chico Serra replaced him for 1981.
 The team, which reverted to the name of Fittipaldi Automotive as Skol sponsorship was lost again, entered a sharp decline from 1981 onwards.
 Postlethwaite left for Ferrari early in the year and the team once again raced updated variants of the previous season's chassis, using tyres from Michelin, Avon and Pirelli – including one race in which the two cars were on different brands.
 Rosberg did manage to finish a fourth at the non-championship FOCA South African Grand Prix at the start of the year, albeit one lap down on the leaders (see FISA–FOCA war), but after that the drivers recorded a succession of DNQs and retirements.
 When they did finish they were normally at the back of the field and scored no points that year.
+During that season, Peter Warr was convinced by his old boss Colin Chapman to return to Lotus.

 The Finn moved to Williams for 1982, where he would win the Drivers Championship.
 The team continued with a single F8 for Serra – often using a chassis that had raced through most of the 1981 season – and scored a final point from a sixth-place finish at the Belgian Grand Prix at Zolder, although only after Niki Lauda had been disqualified.
 A final new car, the F9, was penned by the returning Divila and Tim Wright and introduced at the British Grand Prix that year, but failed to improve matters.
 The Fittipaldi brothers attempted to raise funds to continue in 1983, but the team closed its doors early in 1983.